hkpeaks/peaks-consolidation/README.md

 While Polars is one of the fastest dataframes that can be easily installed and run on desktop PCs, Peaks is not intended to be another Polars or Pandas.

-90 performance tests for both Polars and Peaks were completed using 8-Cores/32GB RAM, with data rows ranging from 10,000 to 1 billion.
+90 performance tests for both Polars and Peaks were completed for ETL functions such as "Distinct", "GroupBy" and JoinTable" using 8-Cores/32GB RAM, with data rows ranging from 10,000 to 1 billion.
 The time measures cover the starting read csv files to the completion of write csv file.
 PeaksBenchmark.xlsx uploaded in this repository has documented detail benchmarking results.

 ####  Performance Test for Tables with 14 Columns and Varying Numbers of Rows (10,000 ~ 1 Billion)